 - Best value for money.
-Get numerous features at cost-effective prices.
+Get numerous advanced features at cost-effective prices.

 - No hidden fees.
-Zyro doesn’t charge commission fees on transactions.
+Hostinger Website Builder doesn’t charge commission fees on transactions.

 - No phone support.
-However, Zyro does offer 24/7 live chat and email support.
+However, Hostinger does offer 24/7 live chat and email support.

-All plans include fast hosting, a free SSL certificate for security, a free domain for a year, and ample storage and bandwidth.
+All plans include fast hosting, 24/7 expert support, free unlimited SSL certificates for security, a free custom domain name for a year, and ample storage and bandwidth.

-While there is no free trial, Zyro offers a 30-day money-back guarantee on all of its plans.
+While there is no free trial, Hostinger offers a 30-day money-back guarantee on all its plans.